 By now you may have an idea of how many calories should be consuming and your macronutrient breakdown.
 But there is far more to nutrition than calories and macros.
 This is evident just from the complexity of protein requirements alone.

 In this article, we will approach this topic from a wholefood perspective rather than identifying each micronutrient that may be at risk on a vegan diet.
-If you would like a more in-depth overview of micronutrients on a vegan diet see our 9 Things You Should Be Doing On a Vegan Diet: A Dietitian’s Guide blog post.
+If you would like a more in-depth overview of micronutrients on a vegan diet see 9 Things You Should Be Doing On a Vegan Diet: A Dietitian’s Guide.

 Eat a wide variety of fruits and vegetables